TerenceLiu98/wgtools/README.md

-# WGC
+# WG-Tools

-A Tool of auto configuration generator of Wireguard, WGC is short for Wireguard Configuration Generator.
+A Tool of auto configuration generator of Wireguard.